Yoga for Charity

 At Mahi Yoga we aim to reconnect the business of Yoga with its original essence and roots.

-Our yoga for charity yoga teacher trainings aim to give back to the wider community in India, we support the local people and local charities around Dharamshala.
+Our yoga for charity yoga teacher training aims to give back to the wider community in India, we support the local people and local charities around Dharamshala.
 Hoping to support the community in the best way we can.
 Through yoga!

 We welcome anyone who seeks an authentic immersion into the world of yoga to apply.